gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The default value for ruleset extension has changed from `["basic"]` to `[]`.
 The default was moved to the `Pmd` task, so everything should just work as it did before.

-### Order in which projects are configured
+### Project configuration order

 Improving the usability of project dependencies (see the section above) might change the order in which projects are configured.
-This change should not cause any trouble in existing builds.
+This is not expected to cause problems in existing builds, but is mentioned for completeness.

 ### `ArtifactRepositoryContainer.getResolvers()`